PeeHaa/MicroFramework/README.md

 on fire or it makes you monitor blow up in your face.
 But serious: while in
 development I may and *will* change the code and I will break BC.

-There are still some ~~'ugly' parts~~ rough edges that need to be improved
+There are still some ~~'ugly' parts~~ rough edges that needs to be improved
-before I will be released as stable.
+before I will be release it as stable.

 [1]:https://github.com/cakephp/cakephp